Thursday, 19 December 2024

 This particular vulnerability exploits the HTTP/2 and HTTP/3 network protocols, which facilitate multiple data streams between a server and a browser.
 A browser can request numerous resources from a server and receive them all simultaneously instead of waiting for each resource to download sequentially.

-The exploit, HTTP/2 Rapid Reset, was publicly shared by Cloudflare, Web Services (AWS), and Google.
+The exploit, HTTP/2 Rapid Reset, was publicly shared by Cloudflare, Amazon Web Services (AWS), and Google.
 Many modern web servers operate on the HTTP/2 network protocol, and the lack of a software patch currently leaves virtually every server at risk.
 This new and unmitigated exploit is referred to as a zero-day exploit.
 However, on a brighter note, server software companies are actively developing patches to rectify the HTTP/2 loophole.

 How severe is the HTTP/2 Rapid Reset exploit?